Every pastor eventually asks this question: what stops a church from growing?

 The narcissistic nature of an inward church discourages healthy connection with outsiders and inhibits growth.

-Energy of the pastor
+4. Energy of the Pastor

-Every pastor feels tired almost every week so I’m not talking about regulation tiredness but accumulated fatigue.
+Every pastor feels tired almost every week, so I’m not talking about regulation tiredness but accumulated fatigue.

 When new people find it difficult to get into a small group or serve they tend to leave a church.

 One pastor told me 93% of their new people leave within one year, unless they join a small group or start serving.